 Note: It’s important that before migrating Exchange 2010 to Microsoft 365 via cutover migration, make sure directory synchronization and unified messaging are disabled.

-As said, this migration is heavily dependent on a perfectly running Outlook Anywhere.
-In the later Exchange Servers it is enabled by default, but on Exchange 2010 if you haven’t configured it yet, you need it now.
-To setup Outlook Anywhere you need to install an SSL certificate (not self-signed) and the RPC over HTTP component on the server hosting Exchange.
-This can be setup in expanding the Server Configuration/Client Access and right click on your server in the Client Access area in the middle section.
+As said, Exchange 2010 to Office 365 migration is heavily dependent on a perfectly running Outlook Anywhere.
+In the later Exchange servers, it is enabled by default, but on Exchange 2010 if you haven’t configured it yet, you need to do it now.
+To set up Outlook Anywhere, you need to install an SSL certificate (not self-signed) and the RPC over HTTP component on the server hosting Exchange.
+To set up this, expand the Server Configuration/Client Access and right-click on your server in the Client Access area in the middle section.

 New-ManagementRoleAssignment –Name:impersonationAssignmentName –Role:ApplicationImpersonation –User:<Your migration user>

 The next step is to create a mail-enabled security group in Office 365.
 This is required during the migration process as the service will not be able to provision any migrated groups as security groups in Office 365 as these don’t exist.

 Now, you need to verify your domain in Office 365.
 This will not make anything live, just a confirmation of ownership by adding either an MX or TXT record.
 Now, Microsoft has introduced a feature to verify domain through email verification, where an email is sent to the owner of the domain.

 Once the domain is verified, create a migration endpoint that basically contains all the information to connect your Exchange 2010 to Office 365.
 Here is where the big headaches start.
 If you have any issues or incompatibilities in your Exchange Server, firewall, or connectivity, this will surely not work as you wish.